-Back files - The past issues of journals; back files are often included as part of an electronic resource's package but will also no longer be available upon termination of the current subscription to a journal.
+Backfiles - The past issues of journals; backfiles are often included as part of an eresource's package.
+They may no longer be available upon termination of the current subscription to a journal.
+Some backfiles are purchased from different vendors than those supplying the current issues.

-Bundled - Single items sold as part of a package; this is a common purchase option for e-Journals or e-Books from a publisher or provider.
+Bundled - Single items sold as part of a package; this is a common purchase option for e-journals or e-books from a publisher or provider.

-CD-ROM - An electronic resource format that contains up to 650-900MB of information on a single-sided, single-layer optical disc.
+CD-ROM - An e-resource format that contains up to 650-900MB of information on a single-sided, single-layer optical disc.

-Codes of Practice - A set of written rules describing how to evaluate electronic resources and usage statistics; ICOLC, ARL, NISO, and JISC are some of the common standards available for evaluation.
+Codes of practice - A set of written rules describing how to evaluate e-resources and usage statistics; ICOLC, ARL, NISO, and JISC are some of the common standards available for evaluation.

-Collection development - Also known as collection management; collection development is the general description for the selection, acquisition, and analysis of materials in relation to an institution's materials needs.
+Collection development - Term for the selection, acquisition, and analysis of materials in relation to an institution's materials needs or mission.